bquast/Cryptocurrency-Inflation/README.md

 Bitcoin is built from the ground up to be decentralised and anonymous.
 All software is open source and publicly available.
-Anybody can perform any function within the network (user or miner), there is no central or essential node, there is redundancy in every aspect.
+Anybody can perform any function within the network (user or node), there is no central or essential node, there is redundancy in every aspect.

-The essential principle is that every user has a piece of software on their computer, a **wallet**.
-Which contains a set of **public addresses** (like bank account numbers), each address is mathematically linked with a **private key** (like a password).
+The essential principle is that every user has a piece of software on their computer, a **wallet**, which contains a set of **public addresses** (like bank account numbers), each address is mathematically linked with a **private key** (like a password).
 Using this secret key, users can create a digital **signature**, to prove that they are the owner of an address.
 This signature, together with a transaction is sent to a **bitcoin miner**.
 The miner is a node in the network,